cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## add componentDidUpdate() method for synchronization local state and global state in Status component
+## add new dependency - redux-form
+## create form to login in custom server using redux-form